ZombiieHorse/zombiiehorse/README.md

    ☆

 - Mostly just basic DNI criteria, endogenic systems dni, dream supporters dni
+- Most of my horses are done by my partner!
+I really like them a lot, and if you sed me crowns I will let them know that you do too LOL
 - I can and will block/hide however I want, mostly if annoyed or uncomfortable.
 I do not need to explain myself when I do!
 - I don’t really socialize much, more on here for friends and my partner but if you ever want to make sure I notice something just whisper!
 - If you fakeclaim I’m just gonna ignore you, you’re not my therapist.